squidfunk/iframe-worker/README.md

 A tiny [WebWorker][1] polyfill for the `file://` protocol

-_Think [pseudo-worker][2] but using an `iframe` instead of `XMLHTTPRequest`.
+_Like [pseudo-worker][2] but using an `iframe`.
 This polyfill should be mostly spec-compliant and supports `importScripts`.
 It should pretty much be a drop-in replacement, at least for modern browsers which include a constructable `EventTarget` and `Promise`._

 ## Installation